‘I can’t get through the world without recognizing that race and sex influence everything I do in my life.’ Faith Ringgold

 For more than five decades, Ringgold has consistently challenged perceptions of African American identity and gender inequality through the lenses of the feminist and the civil rights movements.
 As cultural assumptions and prejudices persist, her work retains its contemporary resonance.

-Focussing on different series that she has created over the past 50 years, this survey of her work will include paintings, story quilts and political posters made during the Black Power movement including one to free activist Angela Davis.
+Focussing on different series that she has created over the past 50 years, this survey of her work includes paintings, story quilts and political posters made during the Black Power movement including one to free activist Angela Davis.

 Growing up in the creative and intellectual context of the Harlem Renaissance, Ringgold has worked prolifically since the early 1960s, and is widely recognised for her politically charged paintings, story quilts, protest posters, popular children’s books, and as an influential art educator.
 Protest and activism have remained integral to Ringgold’s practice, she co-founded the group the National Black Feminist Organization in 1973 along with her then 18 year-old daughter, Michele Wallace and in 2016 she published We Came to America, a children’s book that celebrates cultural diversity.